lopezdsr/sql-query/sqlref/sql_reference.template.md

 ### Values Clause
 {: #chapterValuesClause}

 A *values clause* is a component of a *fullselect* or represents a *primary relation*.
-Its syntax is defined by the syntax diagram below.
+Its syntax is defined by the following syntax diagram.

 <h3 id="valuesClause">valuesClause</h3>

 <!--include-svg src="./svgfiles/valuesClause.svg" target="./diagrams/valuesClause.svg" alt="syntax diagram for a values clause" layout="" -->

-A values clause lets you define a result set by specifying actual values for each column of a row by means of expressions.
+With a values clause you can define a result set by specifying actual values for each column of a row by using expressions.

 Each `expression` in the list of expressions represents a row of the result set that is defined.